vishal-bhola/Ethereum-Dapp/README.md

 Use command `npm install http-server` to install http-server

-To run type `http-server` in terminal/CommandPrompt and visit on the generated url or without installing anything just open live server in VSCode that will make it run directly.
+To run type `http-server` in terminal/CommandPrompt and visit on the generated url or without installing anything just `open live server` in VSCode that will make it run directly.

 You can use your own abi and address by visiting online IDE that we are previously using.

+# Make Your Own Code

+If you want to make your own Dapp then copy/write code which is written in `bank.sol` in the online ide [`Ethereum.org`](https://remix.ethereum.org/), compile it and then just only replace your `abi` and `address` with mine in `index.html`.
+You will find `abi` at the solidity compiler option(on left of ide) and `address` at deploy&run transaction option(on left of ide as well).

+Copy these things and replace it with mine.

+There you Go !!!

 #
 ![alt text](https://github.com/VersatileVishal/Ethereum-Dapp/blob/master/Ethereum.png)